-American Sepp Kuss makes history and wins the race of a lifetime, the 2023 Vuelta a España
+American Sepp Kuss earns 'life changing' Vuelta a España win

 In Spanish, the red jersey is commonly referred to as the 'maillot rojo'.

-This article originally appeared on USA TODAY: Sepp Kuss wins Vuelta a Espana
+This article originally appeared on USA TODAY: American Sepp Kuss makes history and wins the race of a lifetime, the 2023 Vuelta a España